dsebao/fllat/README.md

 Fllat
 =====

-*An attempt at a flat-file, PHP-driven database system.
-Data is stored in JSON format.*
+*An attempt at a flat file database system.
+Driven by PHP.
+Stores data in JSON.
+SQL based data fetching.*

 ## Introduction